Church Of Hagia Sophia In Istanbul – A Byzantine Masterpiece

 Originally built in 537, the Church of Hagia Sophia in Istanbul was initially a Greek Orthodox basilica church.
 For nearly 1,000 years, the church was used as an Eastern Orthodox Cathedral.
 However, when Constantinople got swallowed up the Latin Empire, the church was soon converted into a Roman Catholic cathedral, and it was used as such from 1204 to 1261.
 Today, Hagia Sophia typically enjoys the top spot on any list of must-see Turkey tourist attractions.

 In 1453 the Ottoman Turks led by Sultan Mehmed II finally managed to topple Constantinople.
-The new rulers soon gave the orders for the church to be converted to a mosque.
-Being almost 1,000 years old at the time, the church had fallen into a state of disrepair, however, it was beautifully restored during the conversion, but many of its original Christian relics were removed in order to make way for Islamic specific features, including the addition four minarets.
+The new rulers soon gave the orders for the church to be converted into a mosque.
+Being almost 1,000 years old at the time, this breathtaking Catholic cathedral had fallen into a state of disrepair.

-It served as the primary place of worship for Muslims in Istanbul until 1616, at which point the big newly built Sultan Ahmed Mosque became the city’s main mosque.
+The original Hagia Sophia Church, with its iconic Hagia Sophia dome, which upon its conversion into the Hagia Sophia Grand Mosque, served as the primary place of worship for Muslims in Istanbul until the 17th century, in 1616.
+At this point, the big newly built Sultan Ahmed Mosque, also known as the Blue Mosque, became the city’s main mosque.

 Church of Hagia Sophia in Istanbul And The Fall Of Constantinople